-The Company sells its products to customers in North America and international locations.
+The Company sells its products to customers primarily in North America and Europe.
 To reduce credit risk, management performs periodic credit evaluations of its customers' financial condition.
-No customers exceeded more than 10% of the Company's sales or accounts receivables as of and for the years ended December 31, 2021 and 2020.
+No customers exceeded more than 10% of the Company's revenue or accounts receivables as of and for the years ended December 31, 2022 and 2021.